-Does your organization have a person on staff who everyone can go to in order to get a problem solved?
+Does your organization have a person on staff who everyone can go to in order to get a problem solved also known as a Super Nurse?
 For example, someone who knows how to obtain guest Wi-Fi access for a visiting contractor?
 Who is the same person who can always find that hidden file on the network, and knows how to correct the mistake in your EMR or MRP system?

 Perhaps your organization is a customer-facing business and this person also goes above and beyond to follow up with a customer who has a special request.
 Or they double-check every item before your product goes out the door.